 Cancellation Policy

 It is also important to understand that your cancellation policy can factor into pricing.
 For instance, some hotels charge lower rates than they otherwise would because customers give up their right to a refund if they cancel their booking.
 By the same token, you might also charge a higher rate for your room than you otherwise would but offer greater flexibility or leeway on cancellations and refunds.
+The Family Travel Association (FTA) Survey found that 49% of parents intend to pay closer attention to cancellation and refund policies when planning their trips.

 More Pricing Strategies